jungujchoi/VisDock/Tutorial.md

 </code></pre>
 <br>

-- Circle Packet example: the circle packet example is written in a very similar.
-We list here the entire code for selectionHandler in the circle packet example.
+### Circle Packet example:
+The circle packet example is written in a very similar.
+We list here the entire code for VisDock.selectionHandler in the circle packet example.
 <br>
 <pre><code>
 VisDock.selectionHandler = {